Impact of Systematic Redshift Errors on the Cross-correlation of the Lyman-$\alpha$ Forest with Quasars at Small Scales Using DESI Early Data: Method

 \subsection{The Distortion and Covariance Matrices}

 We follow the same method as in \cite{calum2023} to estimate the covariance matrix for the cross-correlation.
-The covariance matrix is estimated by splitting the sky into $s$ regions (according to HEALPix pixels) and then computing their weighted covariance.
+The covariance matrix is estimated by splitting the sky into $s$ regions (according to \texttt{HEALPix} \cite{healpix} pixels) and then computing their weighted covariance.
+For our analysis we use 440 \texttt{HEALPix} pixels with \texttt{nside} = 16.
 Assuming that correlations between regions are negligible, the covariance is written as

 where A and B are two different bins of the correlation function $\xi$, $W=\sum_\text{s} W^\text{s}$, $W^\text{s}$ is the summed weight for one of the regions $s$, and $\xi_\text{A} = \sum_\text{s} W_\text{A}^\text{s} \xi_\text{A}^\text{s}/W_\text{A}$.